How to mock DOM element in Javascript/JQuery using Jest

 module.exports = { showHide };

-In the post, I will show how to test the above function without loading the actual DOM.
+In this blog post, I will demonstrate how to test the above function without loading the actual DOM.

 const $ = require("jquery");